Pourchaire will replace injured Rossi for Honda Indy Toronto | TSN

 Pourchaire will replace injured Rossi for Honda Indy Toronto

-TORONTO (AP) — A broken right thumb has forced Alexander Rossi out of this weekend's IndyCar race in Toronto and will give French driver Theo Pourchaire a chance to start his sixth race of the season, Arrow McLaren officials announced.
+TORONTO (AP) — A broken right thumb forced Arrow McLaren driver Alexander Rossi out of the IndyCar street race at Exhibition Place, giving Frenchman Theo Pourchaire his sixth start of the season.

-It's unclear how long Rossi will be out, but after Sunday's race the series will take a three-week break.
+It's unclear how long Rossi will be out, but after the race Sunday, the series will take a three-week break.
 IndyCar's next race is scheduled for Aug.
 17 near St. Louis.

-Pourchaire is expected to arrive before Saturday’s qualifying and will take over the No. 7 Chevrolet for Sunday's race.
-He has competed primarily in Europe this season but has made five IndyCar starts, posting his best finish, 10th, in Detroit on June 2.
+Pourchaire arrived at Toronto’s Pearson Airport less than two hours before the qualifying, then ran a lap of 1:01.6071 in the No. 7 Chevrolet.
+He will start 26th.

+Pourchaire is the reigning F2 champion and had planned on racing in Europe this year.
+But his focus turned to IndyCar when McLaren brought him in as the injury replacement for David Malukas and then named him the full-time driver when the team fired Malukas for missing too many races with a broken wrist.

 AP IndyCar: https://apnews.com/hub/indycar